 Athlete Highlight: Tamara Pridgett

-Tamara Pridgett, overcame both mental and physical roadblocks to get to where she is now.
-After a year of rehab from hip surgery, she's fully recovered and more focused then ever to perform at a high level again.
-See what she had to say about her process.
+Tamara Pridgett overcame both mental and physical roadblocks to get to where she is now.
+After a year of rehab from hip surgery, she's fully recovered and more focused than ever to perform at a high level again.
+See what she had to say about her process and how she got back to running on the streets of NYC.

 Did you find track & field, or did track & field find you?